lunduniversity/reqeng-book/README.md

-This repo is not evolving but kept for reference.
+This repo is deprecated and thus not evolving but kept for reference.

-The work will (eventually) continue at https://github.com/bjornregnell/reqeng-book
+The work continue at https://github.com/bjornregnell/reqeng-book